MRtrix3/mrtrix3/docs/concepts/fixels_dixels.rst

    here as a 'fixel', rather than a 'dixel'; this is because at the time when this presentation was made, these two terms had not yet been disambiguated.
-The definitions made within this documentation page are what will be used from now on by the *MRtrix3* developers.
+The definitions made within this documentation page are what will be used from now on by the *MRtrix3* developers; and we hope by the wider community as well.